strongbox/strongbox-docs/docs/developer-guide/building-the-code.md

 ### Windows 10

-If some tests on master or other stable branch cannot pass consider running terminal as administrator.
+If some tests on the `master` or other stable branch fail, please consider running terminal as an administrator.

 ## Spring Boot